Shuzzzzzzz/LanguageLearningApp/README.md

 Welcome to the Language Learning Application!
 This WinForms application is designed to assist in managing weekly vocabulary lessons while providing an engaging Snake game for a delightful break.
 Here's how you can compile and run the application on a new machine:

-Prerequisites
+Prerequisites:
 •	Visual Studio: Ensure that Visual Studio is installed on your machine.
-You can download it here.
-•	Git: You will need Git to clone the repository.
-You can download it here.

-Getting Started
-1. Clone the Repository:
-2. Open in Visual Studio:
+•	GitHub: You will access this project throught link https://github.com/Shuzzzzzzz/LangaugeLearningApp
-•	Open Visual Studio.
+• Link your Visual Studio with your GitHub account.

-•	Click on "File" -> "Open" -> "Project/Solution" and navigate to the cloned repository.
+Compile and run this application:
+1. Find the project through the provided link to a GitHub page.
+2. Under the code option, choose to open with Visual Studio.
 3. Set up the Local Database:
-•	Open the Server Explorer in Visual Studio.
+•  Down the LanguageLearningDb.mdf file and put it under filepath: C:\LanguageLearningDatabase
 •	Right-click on "Data Connections" -> "Add Connection."
 •	Choose the appropriate data source (e.g., Microsoft SQL Server) and follow the prompts to connect to your local database.
-4. Build and Run:
+5. Build and Run:
 •	Build the solution by clicking on "Build" -> "Build Solution" in the menu.
-•	Press F5 or click on "Start Debugging" to run the application.
+•	Press F5 or click on "Start" to run the application.
-5. Explore the Language Learning App:
+6. Explore the Language Learning App:
 •	Create an account.
 •	Log in with your credentials.
 •	Explore the vocabulary management features and add new words.